pauldijou/redux-act/README.md

 **Parameters**

 - **description** (string, optional): used by logging and devtools when displaying the action.
-If this parameter is uppercase only, with underscores, it will used as the id and type of the action rather than the generated id.
+If this parameter is uppercase only, with underscores, it will be used as the action type without any generated id.
 You can use this feature to have serializable actions you can share between client and server.
 - **payloadReducer** (function, optional): transform multiple arguments as a unique payload.
 - **metaReducer** (function, optional): transform multiple arguments as a unique metadata object.